 I think this is a picture of a little boy who is feeding pigeons on the sidewalk.
 The boy with short dark hair is wearing a white striped T-shirt, a pair of shorts, and blue Crocs.
 He is giving some food to the pigeons while he is squatting on the ground.
-He is also smiling while he is holding handful of bird food that looks like grain.
-I can see several birds are already eating the bird food, and there is a flock of pigeons with variety of colors gathering around him to get food.
+He is also smiling while he is holding a handful of bird food that looks like grain.
+I can see several birds are already eating the bird food, and there is a flock of pigeons with a variety of colors gathering around him to get food.
 In the background of this picture, I can see a grassy side of the sidewalk.
-It must be a pleasant, warm day since boy is wearing shorts and sandals.
+It must be a pleasant, warm day since the boy is wearing shorts and sandals.

 Got more time?
 Here is a list of common vocab words related to the text you studied today.
 Go over each one with your tutor.

 |flock||(n) a group of birds or animals

 e.g. He chased a flock of birds.

 e.g. He squatted behind the bush to avoid being seen.

 |handful||(adj) an amount that you can hold in your hand